Thertzlor/semantic-rainbow/generator/README.md

 ### **fallbacks**
 A list of semantic token types with or without modifiers mapped to a list of TextMate scopes that should be highlighted in the same style.

+***Important**: If you generate multiple themes VSCode cannot distinguish which semantic token scopes originate from which theme and will always use all scopes combined.
+This is a basic limitation and can only be solved by turning the themes into separate extensions.*

 ### **mainTheme**
 A boolean value indicating if a theme is the **primary** theme in a theme pack.
 Does not need to be set if there is only one theme configured.